Goals for getting organized in June – Laundry

 Or, sometimes if I’m in the mood, I’ll do two loads just so that I won’t have any to do the next day.
 When you’re caught up, you have that flexibility, instead of the mounds of laundry making you feel guilty every time you pass by them.

 I already mentioned this… if you have a family, get help from them.
 Have everyone, including children, put their dirty clothes into a hamper in a designated area.
 Have them help fold if they’re big enough.
-(I just found out my 5 yo. can fold shirts, shorts, and small towels, and I didn’t even teach him.
+(When my son was 5 yo.
+I found out he could fold shirts, shorts, and small towels, and I didn’t even teach him.
 Who knew!)
 Kids learn from observing.
 My kids also fight over who gets to fold Daddy’s shirts on the flip-n-fold.
 Simple piece of plastic, but works great!
 Then get help putting the laundry away.
 The clothes and linens should have designated places to be put away.
 Children can put their clothes away into their drawers, and so can older kids and grown ups!
 If everyone pitches in just a little, laundry gets done fast, and easy.

 Give your new routine a good fair chance to settle in.
 You can’t try it for one day and decide that it doesn’t work.
 And you can’t say something doesn’t work if you don’t try it.
 So try it and be fair.